kobolabs/metadata-style-guide/README.md

 Incorrect: eight

 ### Notes</br>
-* Rakuten Kobo system ingest and store the Age Range information, but it's not used on our store currently.
+Rakuten Kobo system ingests and stores the Age Range information, but it's not used on our store currently.